taimos/aws-authenticate/README.md

 * `--duration <seconds>` - The number of seconds the temporary credentials should be valid.
 Default is 3600.
 * `--roleSessionName <name>` - The name of the session of the assumed role.
 Defaults to `AWS-Auth-<xyz>` with `xyz` being the current milliseconds since epoch.
 * `--id` - Print the final user information to the console for debugging purpose
-* `--script` - Run the given script with the AWS env instead of printing it to console

 ### id